-Figure 3.13.2-2 Soucy's Track System Movement (Permission Pending)
+Figure 3.13.2-2 Soucy's Track System Movement (Reprinted with permissions from Yannick)

 Another advantage of using Soucy's tracks is that because of the new structure of the tanks they provide a smoother ride vs. the continuous tracks.
 From the figure below you can see the Soucy's modified shape of the continuous track vs. the two-track system.
 The Soucy's track system provides a smoother ride over surface areas.
 By doing so, this means that the tracks would last longer and the rubber on the tracks would not be worn down as fast.